0no-co/gql.tada/.changeset/late-mice-type.md

 "gql.tada": minor
 ---

-Support a second argument in `graphql.persisted` which represents the `DocumentNode` to create the possibility of persisted-operations that still lock down the origin.
-Before this change we had to advise folks to use APQ.
+Support a second argument in `graphql.persisted` which accepts a `TadaDocumentNode` rather than passing a generic.
+This allows the document node to not be hidden, to still generate `documentId` via `gql.tada` without having to hide the document during runtime.